jeksys/DB6/README.md

 ![](./Images/2_plistUIButton.png)

 You can add multiple styles in the Interface Builder.
-There is "style" custom  attribute, or you can do it programmatically.
+There is "style" custom  attribute.

 ![](./Images/3_ib_uibutton.png)

+You can add multiple styles to your controll programmatically.

 ```swift
 let style = "loginbutton"